linusjf/RIAY/README.md

 ###### Application and Prayer

 Father Mark Mary guides listeners to apply the homily's teachings to their own lives.
 He encourages reflection on pride, discouragement, and grief through the lens of the Resurrection's promise.
-The text concludes with the beginning of the Rosary prayers.
+The video concludes with the beginning of the Rosary prayers.

 ## May